machty/ember-navigator/README.md

 **Note: Very Very Alpha**

-This probably shouldn't be called "constraint-router" any more, at least not until I reintroduce the concepts of constraints.

 The current focus is landing an Ember-equivalent API of [React Navigation](https://reactnavigation.org/) library, which is a robust, battle-tested, and well designed navigation solution.